Mesheo/Eletric-Circuit-Visualizer/README.md

 ```
 There is no flexibility to this, you need to get the Output first, Input second and the function that update stuff immediately after.
 Remember you `don't` call the function, you just define them.<p>
 <p>
-There lots of ways to work with this, like multiple outputs with just one input, chained callbacks or even states (that i used on the table part) but that is very well explained here: <a href="https://dash.plotly.com/basic-callbacks">Basic Dash Callbacks</a>
+There lots of ways to work with this, like multiple outputs with just one input, chained callbacks or even states (that I used on the table part), but that is very well explained here: <a href="https://dash.plotly.com/basic-callbacks">Basic Dash Callbacks</a>
 </p>

-<p>For pratical purposes here is a sample of the code from the tabs, where i used callbacks: <p>
+<p>For pratical purposes here is a sample of the code from the tabs, where I used callbacks: <p>

 ```py